Index Protagonists | Railgun's Main Cast

 - Has Two Mommies: Her guardians, Yomikawa and Kikyo.

-- Idiot Hair: She's by no means an idiot though.
-Possibly intended to show her status as the "control tower" for the Sisters.
+- Idiot Hair: While childish, she's by no means an idiot so instead it's possibly intended to show her status as the "control tower" for the Sisters.
+(Though there's also the possibility that it's simply because her body is physically around the age when the original Misaka had a pronounced Idiot Hair herself.)

-- Keystone Army: Her status as administrator of the Network means it is virtually impossible to mind control individual Sisters (either through a virus or powers).
+- Keystone Army: Her status as the administrator of the Network means it is virtually impossible to mind control individual Sisters (either through a virus or powers).
 However, it also means she is the single point of failure, as a virus uploaded through her cannot be resisted by the rest of the Network.
+The only time the Network was forcibly hijacked without Last Order was when Kihara Gensei used Exterior, which allowed him to use an amplified version of Misaki's powerset to forcibly upload a custom virus through Misaka 10032 to the Network that Last Order couldn't do a thing about.

-- Living MacGuffin/MacGuffin Girl: As the central controller of the Sister network, she has been captured at least twice in an effort to upload a virus to all the other Sisters.
+- MacGuffin Super Person: As the central controller of the Sister network, she has been captured at least twice in an effort to upload a virus to all the other Sisters.

 - Motor Mouth: Unless the situation is really serious, she never shuts up.

-- Token Mini-Moe: Among the Sisters, which she claims was the result of being taken out of her incubator early.
+- Token Mini-Moe: Among the Sisters, she is the smallest, which she claims were the result of being taken out of her incubator early.

 - Verbal Tic: In addition to Narrating the Present she announces herself as the topic of the conversation twice (Misaka wa Misaka wa) which isn't really translatable.
 Most translators go with "[normal speech] Misaka says, as Misaka [action].", though Funimation's translations just have her calling herself "Misaka Misaka".